 Between the money Uncle George invested in the headlight company and the share that Sydney and Amelia took (which turns out to have been the only share that was really worth anything), the Major has died virtually penniless.
 Sydney and Amelia, now living like royalty in their Italian villa, decline to help.

 Young George loses his mother’s house and land, and is able to clear only about $600 from the sale of Isabel’s furniture and clothes.
 Uncle George, thanks to his political connections, lands a minor consulship in South America, but even then he must borrow $200 from his nephew to make the trip to his new home.
 At their last meeting, before boarding his train, uncle tells nephew that he’s always been fond of him — hasn’t always liked him, but always been fond.
 You’ve had some hard blows lately, he says, and you’ve taken them like a man.
 There may be others in this town who are fond of you too; don’t be too proud to turn to them.
-And with that he is gone; both men know that they’ll probably never see each other again.
+And with that he is gone; both men understand that they will never see each other again.

 George’s only prospect now is an $8-a-week job as law clerk to Frank Bronson, with the prospect of on-the-job training, eventually to become a lawyer himself.
 He and Fanny must vacate the Minafer home, and Fanny has found a place for them in a boarding house across town where some of her old acquaintances are living.
 But when Fanny and George look closely at their finances, they find that, for all intents and purposes, they have none.
 Fanny had in fact, despite her assurances to the contrary, invested every penny she had in the headlight company, and now it’s gone; she has only $28 left to her name.
 George, after dismissing the servants and staking his uncle, has only about $200 left.
 The boarding house is going to cost, at a minimum, $100 a month.
 And George will be making $32.